tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/数据库架构/架构概述_intl_en.md

 </tbody></table>

 ## Documentation
 - TencentDB for MySQL supports MySQL 8.0, 5.7, 5.6, and 5.5.
-For more information, please see [Database Versions](https://intl.cloud.tencent.com/document/product/236/31896).
+For more information, see [Database Versions](https://intl.cloud.tencent.com/document/product/236/31896).
 - TencentDB for MySQL supports the following instance types: source instances and read-only replicas.
-For more information, please see [Database Instance Types](https://intl.cloud.tencent.com/document/product/236/7268).
+For more information, see [Database Instance Types](https://intl.cloud.tencent.com/document/product/236/7268).
 - TencentDB for MySQL supports different features in different architectures.
-For more information, please see [List of Feature Differences](https://intl.cloud.tencent.com/document/product/236/36007).
+For more information, see [List of Feature Differences](https://intl.cloud.tencent.com/document/product/236/36007).